nitzel/hurryup/meatly/readme.md

 - 09:02 workstations increment project progress and drain ideas/food/motivation (depending on how much you have)
 - 11:17 fiddled around too long with the HUD, looks like time is running out.
 7 hours left. **Shuuuu**
 - 11:46 progress bar!! in HuD
+- 12:00 boss is watching you aka time is running out
+- 12:48 now we deal with pause-time :) its not subtracted from the time you have

 # [credits](credits.md)